How to Spring Clean Your Skincare Routine in Just 4 Steps

 If You Don’t Use It, Toss It

-The hardest part of cleaning out a skincare stash is knowing what to throw out.
+The hardest part of cleaning out a skincare routine is knowing what to throw out.
 My rule of thumb?
 If you don’t use it — toss it.
-Sure, we all have the products we don’t reach for everyday, (cue that Byredo body lotion or Skinceuticals H.A Intensifier) but if there’s some bottle you find yourself literally never touching, throw it out.
+Sure, we all have the products we need and love but don’t reach for everyday, (cue an exfoliator like the La Roche-Posay Ultra-Fine Face Scrub or a mask like the Kiehl’s Ultra Facial Overnight Hydrating Mask with 10.5% Squalane) but if there’s a bottle you find yourself literally never touching, throw it out.
 Every two to four months, try purging the products you didn’t use, and you’ll find that your collection will become a lot less cluttered.

 If It’s Not Empty, Gift It